inmyth/mmm-java/README.md

 - [x] unknown edit (B078019B57E783C3467419BB4C6ED93770A60CB766ACF6A00A2AABF88D3BE98E).
 This is rolled into new OfferExecuted logic.
 - [x] add warning email system in case of any unhandled errors
 - [x] automated balance check
-- [] get reference market price
 - [x] error may arrive in stream not response.
 Handle this.
 - [x] log files should be named per account
 - [x] account balance sends email periodically
 - [x] need to trace all retry tx
-- [] missing order error, check response_sample/missing_order.txt
+- [x] missing order error, check response_sample/missing_order.txt
+- [x] log files should be named per start ts
+- [x] 05001 ledger number contains holes
+- [x] need to know if offerCreate comes from seed or counter
+- [] get reference market price
+- [] balancer seeder skips a rate if all order consumed
 - [] double orders on same price. old order being retried ?
 - [] need maxFee.
-- [x] 05001 ledger number contains holes
-- [] need to know if offerCreate comes from seed or counter

 ## NOTES
 RESPONSE